JetBrains/intellij-sdk-docs/topics/Dialog-and-popup-sizes.md

 ### Tool windows

-* Vertical tool windows should have the default size set to 250×500&nbsp;px.
+* Vertical tool windows should have the min size set to 250×500&nbsp;px.
-* Horizontal tool windows should have the default size set to 500×250&nbsp;px.
+* Horizontal tool windows should have the min size set to 500×250&nbsp;px.

 The default sizes should be set for all the states of the <control>View Mode</control>.